 1. How It All Started

 Back in November 2019, nobody could predict just how massive this whole thing will turn out to be.
 We heard about the cases of a virus spreading and that it’s important to take extra precautions like masks and washing hands, but lockdowns on a global scale were not mentioned.
-Unfortunately, the virus became a big problem and at the start of 2020, one by one, countries went into lockdown.
+Unfortunately, the virus became a big problem and at the start of 2020, one by one, countries went into lockdown and cause economic downturns.

 The same happened with Ireland and they announced a total lockdown, which also meant no more gambling.
 Sports betting operators could no longer accommodate customers and to add insult to injury there were no sports events happening at this time.
 So even if they had online sports betting options the activity was significantly reduced.
 With no horse racing and football, bettors in Ireland weren’t really interested in wagering their money.